briankeane/simpleNodeServerCourse/part3/05b-FirstTest.md

 });
 ```

-Fortunately it's easy to tell mocha to wait for a callback.
-We do that with the "done()" callback.
-If a test is syncronous, you leave the argument in "it"'s callback empty.
-To tell mocha that a test is async, pass a "done" argument to the "it" function, and call it when you're finished.
-(I know that's a mouthful... just look at this example).
+What we need to do is to tell mocha to wait for those expectations to run.
+Mocha provides us with a special callback function called `done()` for async functions to tell mocha when the last line of code that we want to test has been run.
+If we provide the callback, mocha continues to 'listen' for test failures until `done()` is executed -- instead of stopping with the end of the function.
+All we have to do is pass `done` as an argument to our `it` block (line 2), and then call it after our final test (the new line 6).

 ```
 describe('A Contact', function () {
   it('creates a contact', function (done) {       // THIS LINE IS DIFFERENT